 - Type: 3D in 1 3D printer: 3D printing, CNC and laser engraving

 The Snapmaker Original already made waves when it raised over $2.2M on Kickstarter, but the Snapmaker 2.0 completely obliterated that by becoming the most funded technology project in the history of Kickstarter, raising an astonishing $7.85M.
+Thousands of elated fans who loved the Snapmaker Original came back to support the new version, and it has remained the most popular all in 1 3D printer since its full release.

 The Snapmaker 2.0 features uniform and general upgrades in performance and size over its predecessor, with an all-metal frame and parts for better precision and durability, and larger build volume – even on the smallest A150 model – for larger CNC carved parts and 3D printer models.